nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

     export KUBECONFIG=~/openshift/auth/kubeconfig

 #.
-Create a secret that the StorageClass can use to access the Nutanix HCI storage
+Create a kubernetes secret that the StorageClass can use to access the Nutanix HCI storage

    Copy the following Secret configuration script, modify required fields and execute it in the command line

-   **Open a text editor (notepad / vi / nano), paste the contents and change the fields indicated to suit your environment.
+   **Open a text editor (notepad / vi / nano), paste the contents below and change the fields indicated to suit your environment.
 Example is also provided**

    **Be sure to use your environment's details for the following fields:**